-Allocating this level of additional paygo funding is not without challenges, as the growth of local revenues is projected to slow substantially due to an expected weakening of the District and national economies.
+Allocating this level of additional paygo funding is not without challenges, as the growth of local revenues is not projected to grow at the pace of other programmatic needs.
 Capital projects compete for funding with programmatic priorities such as affordable housing, homeless services, and the general growth and expansion of services for residents.
 However, properly maintained equipment and facilities will, in the long term, result in lower life-cycle costs and increased resources for other District programs.
-Additionally, federal funding from the IIJA should help to offset a slowing of local revenue growth and to address the District's unfunded capital needs.
-The District expects to receive approximately \$687 million per year from FY2024 to FY2026 from the Infrastructure Investment and Job Act.
-The additional funds will help to maintain and expand the existing asset base and cope with the increasing strains on the District's infrastructure.
+Federal funding from the IIJA should help to offset the slowing of local revenue growth and to address the District's unfunded capital needs.
+As stated previously, the District expects to receive approximately \$687 million and \$698 million per year in FY2025 and FY2026, respectively from the Infrastructure Investment and Job Act.
+The additional fundings will help to maintain and expand the existing asset base and cope with the increasing strains on the District's infrastructure.

-Also, District legislation requires that once the 60-day operating reserve level is reached for the federally and locally mandated cash reserves, 50% of all surpluses in a given fiscal year go to paygo funding.
-This additional funding will further assist the District in achieving paygo levels that support ongoing capital asset maintenance.
-The addition of these new revenues should allow the District to meet its increased commitment to funding capital, while also supporting reasonable growth in operating programs.
+Also, District legislation requires that once the Emergency, Contingency, Fiscal Stabilization, and Cash Flow Reserves are fully funded, 50% of all surpluses in a given fiscal year are to be committed to paygo funding.
+This additional funding, if not reallocate, should further assist the District in achieving paygo levels that support ongoing capital asset maintenance.